Official Title

 Detailed Description

-experience inflammation owing to continuous replication of SARS-CoV-2, as a consequence of
+who experience inflammation owing to continuous replication of SARS-CoV-2, as a

-B-cell impairment that hinders normal antibody formation.
-As opposed to relying on the
+consequence of B-cell impairment that hinders normal antibody formation.
+As opposed to

-non-specific immune mechanism of IVIG in other studies, this trial focuses on the antiviral
+relying on the non-specific immune mechanism of IVIG in other studies, this trial focuses

-effect and antibody-dependent cytotoxicity induced by SARS-CoV-2-specific antibodies from
+on the antiviral effect and antibody-dependent cytotoxicity induced by

-will undergo screening tests, and eligible participants will be randomly assigned to the
+they will undergo screening tests, and eligible participants will be randomly assigned to

 COVID-19